faisal7806/frappe-server-side/The-Hitchhiker's-Guide-to-Installing-Frappé-on-Mac-OS-X.md

 </p>

 <p align="justify">
 You then manage your apps and sites within your Bench.
-To know more, check <a href="https://www.youtube.com/watch?v=eCAMPcl7NKc&feature=youtu.be&t=32s">here</a> for a complete tutorial from the author <a href="https://github.com/rmehta">Rushabh Mehta himself.
+To know more, check <a href="https://www.youtube.com/watch?v=eCAMPcl7NKc&feature=youtu.be&t=32s">here</a> for a complete tutorial from the author <a href="https://github.com/rmehta">Rushabh Mehta</a> himself.
 </p>

 #### Q. Apps?
 Sites?
 And now Bench?